Contributing and architecture

-This page explains how the Gqlts repo is organized, what each package owns, and which commands to run while changing the library.
+This page explains how the repository is organized, how generated clients are built, and which commands to run before shipping changes.

 Repository structure